 In Georgia, the law requires any business with three or more employees, including regular part-time employees, to carry valid workers’ comp insurance.
 The insurance carrier is the entity that pays benefits to an injured worker.
 You are eligible for workers’ comp benefits if: 1) you are an employee of a business with three or more employees, and 2) you suffered an injury while on the job.

 There are many types of injuries that can occur at work and while performing work-related duties and the vast majority occur due to sudden accidents.
 However, workers may suffer injuries that occur over time as a result of work duties, such as carpal tunnel syndrome and continued exposure to chemicals or toxins.
-If you suffer from an injury that results from wear and tear on the job, contact our experienced Atlanta workers’ comp attorneys today.
+If you suffer from an injury that results from wear and tear on the job, contact our experienced workers’ comp attorneys in Atlanta today.

 While Georgia law sets forth the procedure that employers, insurance companies, and injured workers must follow, it is important to note that each claim is unique and that worker’s comp law is complex and always subject to change.
 It is so critical to obtain the advice and counsel of a skilled Atlanta workers’ comp law firm who is experienced in handling claims from start to finish.